awsdocs/amazon-sns-developer-guide/doc_source/sns-publishing.md

 #### [ \.NET ]

 **AWS SDK for \.NET**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SNS/SNSMessageExample/#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SNS/SNSMessageExample/#code-examples)\.
 +  For API details, see [Publish](https://docs.aws.amazon.com/goto/DotNetSDKV3/sns-2010-03-31/Publish) in *AWS SDK for \.NET API Reference*\.

 ------
 #### [ C\+\+ ]

 **SDK for C\+\+**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/sns#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code/sns#code-examples)\.

 ```